 Signs baby is ready to stop being burped

-If you’re still not sure your baby is ready to not be burped anymore, look out for these signs.
+If you’re still not sure if your baby is ready to stop being burped anymore, keep an eye out for these tell-tale signs.

-Sitting up easily: If baby can sit up pretty well on their own, and is moving around, this may be a sign to stop burping.
+Sitting up easily: If your baby is sitting confidently on their own, and they are moving around a bit.

-Eating solids well: Baby is eating solids without any tummy upsets.
+Eating solids well: If your baby is eating solids without any tummy upsets

 Happy little bubby: Baby is happy after a feed, not squirming or showing any signs of discomfort.

 As eating solids becomes a higher priority and milk feeds are reduced, there are even fewer burps to contend with.
-But you know your baby better than anyone, and if you think you still needing burping your baby, go ahead and do it.
+But you know your baby better than anyone, and if you think you still need to burp your baby, go ahead and do it.

 We asked the mums in the Mum’s Grapevine Baby Facebook Groups at what age they stopped burping their baby, and the responses were just as individual as the babies themselves.

-While some mums had stopped burping their baby by 3-months-old, some still found they needed to keep burping their babies at 9-months-old.
+While some mums had stopped burping their babies by 3 months of age, some still found they needed to keep burping their babies at 9-months.

 Get support from other mums

-Looking for more information to try burping your baby?
-Join one of our Facebook groups and ask other mums for advice.
+Looking for tips to help burp your baby?
+Join one of our private Facebook groups and ask other mums for advice.
 They are grouped together by baby birth/due dates so everyone is going through the same stages at the same time.